fanypilar/fpilarova_masters/README.md

 - "stress_molecules.csv" contains all stress molecules used for the analysis, i.e. those that were HGNC-checked and their sequences were available in the NCBI databases

 # Additional information:
-The CAASTools Discovery analysis on files from "CAASTools_files folder" is then run in Ubuntu Linux.
+The CAAStools Discovery analysis on files from "CAAStools_files folder" is then run in Ubuntu Linux.
 More information about the tool is available in the article "CAAStools, a toolbox to identify and test Convergent Amino Acid Substitutions", here: https://www.biorxiv.org/content/10.1101/2022.12.14.520422v1